boss2967/blockchain-note/blockchain-learning-note/_book/Go/beego_note/008Go语言学习之template包.md

 ```
 进行解析

 Parse parses text as a template body for t.
-Named template definitions ({{define …}} or {{block …}} statements) in text define additional templates associated with t and are removed from the definition of t itself.
+Named template definitions ( { {define …} } or { {block …} } statements) in text define additional templates associated with t and are removed from the definition of t itself.

 ## func (*Template) Execute